micmejia/bible-dump/AMPC/John/John 7.md

-When the Feast was already half over, Jesus went up into the temple [[^b]court] and began to teach.
+When the Feast was already half over, Jesus went up into the temple [court] and began to teach.